webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Rituals/Consecration.md

 ---
 aliases:
-  - "Consecration"
+  - Consecration
 tags:
   - Compendium/CSRD/en/Rituals/Consecration
   - Ritual
+title: Consecration
+collection: Rituals
+kind: Ritual
+id: Consecration
 ---
 ## Consecration
 Wards a location against evil influences and unwanted magic for a year and a day.
 The ritual affects an area up to a very long distance across.
 Evil creatures and magical effects of less than the ritual’s level can’t enter the area or use abilities against it.
 If the PCs are warded out of the designated area, they must make an Intellect defense roll to enter it (and another each minute while within the area, or retreat) and all their actions inside or targeted within the area are hindered by two steps.